Financial Samurai

 3) Insurance To Protect Your Vehicle

-One of the most wonderful things about driving a 12 year old vehicle is that it doesn’t cost much to replace.
-Moose, my SUV is probably worth no more than $3,500 anymore.
+One of the most wonderful things about driving a 12 year old vehicle is that it doesn't cost much to replace.
+Moose, my SUV from the past was worth no more than $3,500 during its final years.
 If I was to get in a car accident, the cost to fix whatever part of Moose will probably cost at least $1,000.
-At this point, it’s better to just donate him to charity and consider buying another vehicle.
-As a result, I do not have comprehensive insurance.

 Comprehensive: Covers damage caused by something other than another vehicle such as hail, theft, and collision with Bobo the bear.
 If you have a shiny new $50,000 BMW, you should get comprehensive insurance because you’ll want to fix it in an accident and you won’t want to pay thousands of dollars to do so.
 The more expensive your car and the more dependent on your car, the more you should consider getting comprehensive insurance.